qaze/qaze.github.io/_posts/2019-06-28-this-class-is-not-key-value-coding-compliant-for-the-key.md

 ---
 <!-- layout: post -->
-title: 'iOS Common Issues #1: … this class is not key value coding-compliant for the key …'
+title: 'FIXED: this class is not key value coding-compliant for the key'
 image: /assets/error_big.jpg
-description: "Every iOS developer definitely face with problem like: this class is not key value coding-compliant for the key.
-Here we will see how to resolve it."
+description: "How to fix: this class is not key value coding-compliant for the key.
+Here you'll see how to resolve it."
 lang: en
 date: 2019-06-28 09:37:04.000000000 +03:00
 type: post